-The general characteristics of the special permit segment consist of relatively flat terrain.
-The special permit segments are located in the Atlantic Plain geologic province (Gulf Coastal Plain physiographic province) of the U.S. Major Land Resource Areas (MLRAs) are geographically associated land resource units, usually encompassing several thousand acres, characterized by a particular pattern of soils, geology, climate, water resources, and land uses.
-The special permit segments and special permit inspection areas cross the South-Central Florida Ridge MLRA (USDA NRCS, 2023).
-In the South-Central Florida Ridge MLRA, the soils are generally very deep, excessively drained to somewhat poorly drained, and sandy and loamy (USDA NRCS, 2022).
+The general characteristics of the special permit segments consist of relatively flat terrain and gently sloping highlands, with few natural geologic exposures.
+The special permit segments are in the Atlantic Plain physiographic region of the U.S. Most of the special permit segments located in peninsular Florida will traverse the Gulf Coastal Lowlands.

+Major Land Resource Areas (MLRAs) are geographically associated land resource units, usually encompassing several thousand acres, characterized by a particular pattern of soils, geology, climate, water resources, and land uses.
+The special permit segments/inspection areas cross the Southern Florida Flatwoods MLRA (USDA NRCS, 2023).
+Within the Southern Florida Flatwoods MLRA, the soils are deep or very deep, poorly drained, or very poorly drained, and loamy or sandy (USDA NRCS, 2022).